Dysarthria in Adults

 Views of the natural aging process and acceptance of disability vary by culture.
 Cultural views and preferences may not be consistent with medical approaches typically used in the U.S. health care system.
 It is essential that the clinician be responsive to client/patient and care partner wishes when sharing potential treatment recommendations and outcomes.
 Clinical interactions should be approached with cultural humility.

 Treatment goals should take into consideration all languages and the specific dialects spoken by the person receiving services and their different communicative environments.
-See ASHA’s Practice Portal pages on Cultural Responsiveness, Bilingual Service Delivery, and Collaborating With Interpreters, Transliterators, and Translators.
+See ASHA’s Practice Portal pages on Cultural Responsiveness, Multilingual Service Delivery in Audiology and Speech-Language Pathology, and Collaborating With Interpreters, Transliterators, and Translators.

 The clinician also considers how changes in resonance and respiratory support impact the ability to produce a voice that is congruent with gender and gender expression.
-See ASHA’s Practice Portal page on Voice and Communication Services for Transgender and Gender Diverse Populations.
+See ASHA’s Practice Portal page on Gender Affirming Voice and Communication.

 Service Delivery